rlrightleft/learn-SQL-MySQL/sqlzoo/7_MORE_JOIN_operations.md

 ---

 ## Problem 13
-List actors who've had at least 15 starring roles, in alphabetical order.
+Obtain a list, in alphabetical order, of actors who've had at least 15 starring roles.

 **My Solution:**